How to Stop Dog Urine From Destroying Your Lawn

-A no-nonsense guide for dog owners
+A no-nonsense guide for dog owners by a dog owner

 Dog urine doesn’t just burn the grass blades, it totally kills off the grass all the way down to the root.

 Here’s what you can expect to see if your pooch is allowed to urinate on the lawn: